AlessandroPerazzetta/ubuntu-snap-remove/README.md

 `$ sudo add-apt-repository ppa:mozillateam/ppa`

+You can get around that by blocking Ubuntu from pulling the snap version of Thunderbird by pinning it

+`$ sudo vim /etc/apt/preferences.d/thunderbird-no-snap`

+Next, add these lines to that new file:

+        Package: thunderbird*
+        Pin: release o=Ubuntu*
+        Pin-Priority: -1

 Finally, ‘apt update’ and ‘apt install’ the latest Firefox version:

 `$ sudo apt update`

 `$ sudo apt install firefox`

+`$ sudo apt install thunderbird`